Welcome to Mould Medico - Mould Prevention & Tips

 ➕ What type of air purifier is best for mould prevention?

-A true HEPA air purifier that is correctly sized for the room is best.
+A new Australian company have developed an Air Purifier that never requires a filter change; all you have to do is wash the filters!
+AirRepair https://www.airrepairpurifiers.com Alternatively purchase a true HEPA air purifier that is correctly sized for the room is best.
 For optimal results, use it continuously and combine it with humidity control such as dehumidifiers.

 Whirly Birds For Roof Voids